-CleanFUEL USA is the leading global manufacturer of certified and approved alternative fuel equipment for propane autogas.
+CleanFUEL USA ® is the leading global manufacturer of certified and approved alternative fuel equipment for propane autogas.
 We are recognized throughout the world by fleet managers, fuel equipment manufacturers, and distributors for a "Total Alternative Fuel Solution" that offers superior economic and environmental advantages.
 We also provide reliable, user-friendly and technologically advanced dispensing products.

 A visionary company founded in 1993, CleanFUEL was the first in the U.S. industry to develop liquid propane fuel injection systems.
-For nearly 20 years, the firm has maintained a reputation for providing safe, reliable, and cost-effective vehicles, stations, and dispensers that comply with environmental regulations.
+For over 20 years, the firm has maintained a reputation for providing safe, reliable, and cost-effective vehicles, stations, and dispensers that comply with environmental regulations.

 Offering turnkey fuel and refueling infrastructure solutions, propane-powered engine systems and conversions, and fleet management programs, CleanFUEL helps customers take advantage of U.S.-produced propane fuel to drive down the costs and emissions related to transportation of goods and services across the country.
 The company is also in the process of building the nation's largest autogas refueling network.

-As research and development continues to be a core company function, customers reap big benefits big CleanFUEL's consistent leading edge position in the alternative fuels industry.
+As research and development continues to be a core company function, customers reap big benefits with CleanFUEL's consistent leading edge position in the alternative fuels industry.
 The company is poised to lead the way to continuous improvement in fuel options, equipment technologies, and fleet management.